hyungkyulee/til/dotnet/entity-framework.md

 5) do 'update-database'

 > if something is wrong, you can remove last migration.

 > when you handle more than one entity, it will be added into one 'add-migration' job

+> without adding DbSet with a new entity, migration will not create table for the entity